NU-CUCIS/ph5concat/README.md

   + `partitioning keys`: when command-line option '-k' is used, a new dataset will be created in each group in the output file, which can be used for data partitioning in parallel read operations.
 The new dataset, referred as the partition key dataset, is named 'base_name.seq' where 'base_name' is the dataset name provided in the command-line option '-k'.
 Contents of the partition key dataset are generated based on the dataset 'base_name' in group '/spill'.
 This base dataset must contain a list of unique integer values, stored in an increasing order, not necessarily incremented by one.
     An example is the dataset '/spill/evt'.
+A common practiice of parallel reads of the concatenated file is to use the data partitioning strategy that assigns dataset elements with the same values of 'run', 'subrun', and the base dataset to the same MPI process.
+These 3 datasets are referred to as 3-tuple index datasets.
+If this is the case, then users are recommended to first use utility program [utils/sort_file_list](utils#sort_file_list)
-The data partitioning strategy for parallel reads is to assign the dataset elements with the same 3-tuple of 'run', 'subrun', and the base dataset to the same MPI process.
-Thus the partition key dataset created in the output file stores a list of unique IDs corresponding to the unique 3-tuples.
-The unique IDs are consistent among datasets across all groups.
+    to sort the input file names based on the values of run, subrun, and any additional datasets into an increasing order, and use them to run this concatenation program.
+This way, the partition key datasets created in the output file store a list of unique IDs corresponding to the unique values of 3-tuples, or N-tuple if the input files are sorted based on N index datasets.
+The unique ID values in the key datasets are consistent across all groups in the output file.
 When option '-k' is not used, the partition key dataset will not be created.
   + I/O buffer size: when command-line option '-b' is used with value 0, this is equivalent to set the size to unlimited, i.e. the concatenator will allocate a buffer large enough to write each dataset in a single call to H5Dwrite.
 In this case, users may encounter out-of-memory errors.
   + I/O strategies: two I/O strategies (1 and 2) are currently supported.
 Both
     strategies share the same method for reading and writing the 1D datasets.
     For 1D datasets, input files are first assigned disjointly and evenly among all processes.
 Each process reads each 1D dataset entirely from the assigned files and writes it to the output files using collective I/O. The difference between staretgies 1 and 2 are for the 2D datasets.
 In strategy 1, all processes open all input files collectively using MPI-IO and read all individual 2D datasets collectively (i.e. shared-file reads), followed by all processes collectively writing individual datasets to the output file.
 In this strategy, all reads and writes are collective for each dataset.
 In strategy 2, each process reads datasets only from the disjointly assigned file (i.e. no shared-file reads) and then all processes collectively write each of the datasets to the output file.
 In this strategy, reads are independent but writes are collective.
   + When using '-a' append mode, the output file must exist.
 The input files will be concatenated into the output file.
   + When using both options '-a' and '-k', the partitioning key datasets must